Gnivrianno/Youtube-Scrape-using-Youtube-API/README.md

 then the result will be imported into a csv file

-the main code is ScrapeComments.ipynb you need to install some library into your python environment for this to work
+the main code is ScrapeComments.ipynb you need to install some library into your python environment for this to works.

 youtubechannelsanalysis.ipynb is a playground to expand for further analysis